Miguel Asín Palacios: Ibn 'Arabi

 Asín Palacios begins his second part by discussing the Sufi spiritual journey, its methods and discipline, and its various supporting societies.
 Here, Asín describes the distinct approaches found or developed by Ibn 'Arabi.
 For example, Asín mentions the purgative preparation required by Ibn 'Arabi regarding the four deaths, i.e., white, death to hunger; red, dying to passion; black, to endure suffering; green, to enter poverty.
 While some see adjacent virtues clearly when young, and others take first a hard path of trials and of sorrows ... eventually to meet a challenging paradox and become humbled in the wilderness; yet each soul may mercifully receive a spiritual transformation, to become ultimately possessed by divine love in a felicitous vision of unity.
 Ibn 'Arabi has described several varieties of sacred experience, including one in which, having known an awareness of unity with the Divine, a soul may return to the former daily life, yet nonetheless remaining aware also of the fruit of mystical events, conscious both of the "I and the not I", the commonplace and the transcendent.
 Here Asín apparently "avoided any analysis of Ibn 'Arabi's metaphysics."

 In his introduction, Asín observes that while Christian Spain later became deeply influenced by Muslim mysticism, previously the oriental Church had equally influenced early Islam.
 Islam then arrived in the far west, the Maghreb al-Aksa and Andalusia, where Ibn 'Arabi would be born.
 From the perspective of religious studies, it might be said that Asín Palacios here presents us with a multidimensional, polyphonic text for comparative religion.
 In his other works on Sufi practice, Asín mentions precursors of Ibn 'Arabi in al-Andalus (i.e., the school of Ibn Masarra), as well as those who drew on his teachings afterwards (for example, the tariqah of the Sadilies [or xadilíes]).
 Asín refers to the many parallels between al-Ghazali and Ibn 'Arabi, both well-known and still studied teachers.

-Varia
+Various

 Among the many articles of Asín Palacios are studies concerning the following subjects: